top of page

 Mental Health and Nutrition: Why It Matters

-When people think about mental health struggles, they often focus on stress, trauma, relationships, or life circumstances.
-But sometimes, physical health may also play an important role.
+When I think about mental health struggles, I often consider stress, trauma, relationships, or life circumstances.
+However, physical health can also play a significant role.

-In recent years, more people have started asking questions about the connection between vitamin deficiency and mental health — and for good reason.
-Certain nutritional deficiencies may contribute to symptoms like fatigue, brain fog, low mood, anxiety, irritability, and trouble concentrating.
+In recent years, many have begun to explore the connection between vitamin deficiency and mental health — and for good reason.
+Certain nutritional deficiencies can contribute to symptoms like fatigue, brain fog, low mood, anxiety, irritability, and trouble concentrating.

 While vitamins alone do not cause or cure mental health conditions, the brain and body work closely together.
-When the body lacks important nutrients, emotional wellness can sometimes be affected, too.
+When the body lacks essential nutrients, emotional wellness can also be affected.

 If you’ve been feeling emotionally exhausted, mentally foggy, or unlike yourself lately, you are not alone.
 Understanding possible contributing factors can be an important step toward better overall wellness.